The Complete Moodle User Guide

 There are many more ways Moodle can be used for healthcare.
 Get in touch with one of our Moodle experts to learn more about how we have helped Healthcare organizations around the globe achieve compliance, effectively train clinicians, and ultimately improve patient outcomes.

 9 Ways Moodle Is Used In Education

-Moodle was originally designed with higher education environments in mind, but it has quickly expanded to encompass the entire range of educational institutes.
-Moodle has become an intuitive, and supportive environment for every level of the education system.
-How is Moodle used in education?
-We are going to demonstrate how it can be used by Moodle administrators working in both K-12, and higher education – but keep in mind that each of these components can be used in any level of the education system.
+Moodle was originally developed with higher education environments in mind, but it has quickly expanded to encompass the entire range of educational institutions.
+Moodle has become an intuitive and supportive environment for every level of the education system.
+Moodle can be used by administrators working in the K-12 system, higher education and private schools.
+All of the features highlighted below are applicable to all levels.

-- The traditional classroom is merging with the online world, and students need to know how to function in this blended learning environment.
-Moodle is a safe entry-point for young students to begin navigating the online world, and allows them to become comfortable on the Internet.
-Moodle will teach them basic computer skills like typing, sending emails, working with pdf.’s, dealing with online videos and files, etc.
+The traditional classroom is merging with the online world, and students need to know how to function in this blended learning environment.
+Moodle is a safe entry-point for young students to begin navigating online and allows them to become comfortable on the Internet.
+As students take eLearning courses, Moodle teaches them basic computer skills such as typing, sending emails, working with PDF’s, and dealing with online videos and files.

-- In Moodle, you can incorporate multimedia elements into courses, such as video, audio, and slideshows.
+In Moodle, multimedia elements can be embedded into courses such as video, audio and slideshows.
 Similar to gamification, these different elements keep student minds stimulated and engaged by providing various methods of teaching.
-For more info on this particular topic, watch our webinar, The Blended Learning Breakthrough, by clicking the link below.

 These are just a few of the ways you can use Moodle in education.
 Get in touch with one of our Moodle experts to learn more about how we have helped Educational institutes around the globe increase student success.